mediamonks/react-size-observer/docs/defining-ranges.md

 );
 ```

+> 🤔 \
-> Why ❔ Removing the characters hurts readability.
+**Why?** Removing the characters hurts readability.
 Without them, it is unclear what range should be active when the element size is exactly on one of the boundaries

 ##### ❌ You cannot use `>` and `<=` characters